Aliases for NR0B2 Gene

 GeneCards Summary for NR0B2 Gene

 NR0B2 (Nuclear Receptor Subfamily 0 Group B Member 2) is a Protein Coding gene.
-Diseases associated with NR0B2 include obesity and hemopneumothorax.
-Among its related pathways are Bile secretion and Gene Expression.
+Diseases associated with NR0B2 include Obesity and Hemopneumothorax.
+Among its related pathways are Development Ligand-independent activation of ESR1 and ESR2 and Androgen receptor signaling pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is NR0B1.

 UniProtKB/Swiss-Prot for NR0B2 Gene

 Acts as a transcriptional regulator.
 Acts as a negative regulator of receptor-dependent signaling pathways.
 Specifically inhibits transactivation of the nuclear receptor with whom it interacts.
 Inhibits transcriptional activity of NEUROD1 on E-box-containing promoter by interfering with the coactivation function of the p300/CBP-mediated trancription complex for NEUROD1.